rasenior/website/content/authors/admin/_index.md

 title: Rebecca A. Senior
 ---

-I am a **conservation biologist** interested in exploring ecological patterns across scales to inform pragmatic and adaptable conservation practices.
-I have a particular interest in using advances in **technology and open data** to tackle difficult questions.
-I'm an avid [<i class="fab fa-r-project"></i>](https://www.r-project.org/) user, and you can follow my current work on GitHub [<i class="fab fa-github-alt"></i>](https://github.com/rasenior).
+I am a **conservation biologist** trying to find pragmatic solutions to the global biodiversity crisis.
+Nature is something that we should all explore, learn and benefit from -- not as a luxury, but as a necessity.

+My research is centred around understanding the drivers of biodiversity loss and the ways in which we can mitigate that loss.
+I have a keen interest in using advances in **technology and open data** to improve monitoring and inform evidence-based conservation.
+In particular, I believe that our understanding of climate and land-use change impacts is vastly improved by considering the climate that organims actually experience, the **microclimate**.

+Outside of the office, you'll usually find me outside!
+I was made in the Happy Valley (a.k.a. the Calder Valley), which means I love fell running and dock pudding (minus the bacon), and I have a border collie x whippet called Moss.

 {style="text-align: justify;"}